Nikolai von Koslowski

 Nikolai von Koslowski (born 3 February 1958 in Esslingen) is a German journalist and award-winning director of radio plays like Die Stammheim Bänder in 2009 and the prestigious Deutschen Hörbuchpreis.

 Life and work

 He moved to Berlin in 1988 and worked for Sender Freies Berlin (SFB) with Peter Leonhard Braun.
-During his studies at LMU München he worked with Bayerischen Rundfunks and „Zündfunk“.
+During his studies at LMU Munich he worked with Bayerischer Rundfunk and „Zündfunk“.